 Health care CWOs are not “personal resilience” officers.
-Although providing resources to assist health care professionals with self-care is a component of their work, CWOs spend the majority of their time focused on creating a more efficient and supportive practice environment through workflow redesign and strengthening dimensions in organizational culture such as leadership, teamwork, professionalism, collegiality, and community.
+Providing resources to assist health care professionals with self-care is a component of the CWO's work.
+However, CWOs dedicate most of their time to creating a more efficient and supportive practice environment through workflow redesign and strengthening dimensions of organizational culture such as leadership, teamwork, professionalism, collegiality, and community.

-Before the CWO can get started on implementing and tracking new initiatives, it is important that he or she have a strong foundation of knowledge regarding the gaps and needs of the organization.
+Before you can start implementing and tracking new initiatives in your role as CWO, you must have a strong foundation of knowledge regarding the gaps and needs of the organization.
 The following areas of focus are fundamental:

-Organizational structure in terms of size, geographic distribution, number of sites, and leadership hierarchy3
+Organizational structure in terms of size, geographic distribution, number of sites, and leadership hierarchy7

-Relationship of the organization to its physician workforce—whether via direct employment, an open staff model, an affiliated network, or some combination of these—and the reporting structure of who oversees these individuals
+Relationship of the organization to its physician workforce—direct employment, an open staff model, an affiliated network, or some combination of these—and the reporting structure for overseeing these individuals

-Key priorities as outlined by the executive leadership team, typically articulated in the organization's strategic plan; priorities may include expanding access, improving quality, market expansion, evolving toward new payment models, pursuing contracts with local employers, or preparing for value-based payments
+Key priorities outlined by the executive leadership team and typically articulated in the organization's strategic plan.
+Priorities may include expanding access, improving quality, market expansion, evolving toward new payment models, pursuing contracts with local employers, or preparing for value-based payments

 Current financial health of the organization